 In the evolving field of regenerative medicine, platelet-rich plasma (PRP) and platelet-rich fibrin (PRF) have emerged as groundbreaking treatments.
 Both leverage the body’s natural healing mechanisms but differ significantly in preparation, composition, and clinical application.
-This article explores these differences to guide informed decision-making.
+This article explores these differences to guide informed decision-making for your specific health and aesthetic goals.

 What Are PRP and PRF?